Cbanks02/Fairfax-Real-Estate-Project/README.md

 ##Project Objective
 -

-The goal of my project is to compare 2010 to 2015 single-family home sales data with their 2025 assessed values.
+In this project I compare 2010 to 2015 single-family home sales data with their 2025 assessed values.
-My analysis answers the following questions:
+My analysis covers the following questions:

 -- What year did each property size category have the highest annual appreciation compared to their 2025 assessed value by year?
 -- What property size category appreciated the most overall?
 -- which year has the biggest price gaps?
--- What properties are more likely to sell further below or above their 2025 assessed values?
+-- What properties sold furthest below their 2025 assessed values?

 ##Dataset
 -
--- Source: I recieved my datasets from https://data.virginia.gov/
+Source: I recieved my datasets from https://data.virginia.gov/

--- Raw Data: The datasets I worked with consisted of three large CSV files containing 2025 assessed property values, land information, and property sales data for Fairfax County, Virginia.
-Each dataset included a common key called parcel IDs which allowed me to accurately join the data across the files.
-Altogether, the combined datasets contained over one million rows of raw information, featuring numerous null, missing, and outlier values that initially ranged further back than 1990.
-The data was cleaned and processed using PostgreSQL before visualization.
-I applied comprehensive data cleaning and preprocessing techniques to address these issues, followed by exploratory data analysis and complex querying to extract valuable insights.
+Raw Data: I worked with three large CSV files containing 2025 assessed property values, land information, and property sales data for Fairfax County, Virginia.
+Together, these files held over one million rows of raw records, with missing values, outliers, and historical entries extending back before 1990.
+Using PostgreSQL, I cleaned, standardized, and joined the data by matching parcel IDs into a unified fairfax_property_data table, ensuring accuracy across sources.
+Once the data was prepared, I performed exploratory analysis and ran queries to reveal meaningful patterns and insights.

 ##Technology
 -

--- *SQL(PostGRE)* - Data cleaning, filtering, joins, CTEs, case, writing queries, and analysis -- *Tableau* - Dashboards, data vizualizations, trends, -- *GitHub* - Project sharing
+-- *SQL(PostGRE)* - Data cleaning, filtering, joins, case, writing queries, and analysis -- *Tableau* - Dashboards, data vizualizations, trends, -- *GitHub* - Project sharing
 -- *Excel* - Preliminary Cleaning